 TCI Express’s top-line revenue has grown steadily from Rs 750 cr. in FY17 to Rs 844 cr. in FY21.
 However, Net revenues in FY21 were down 18% year on year, as volumes fell 21% year on year as business was hampered during the H1-FY21 due to lockdowns caused by the Covid-19 pandemic.
 PAT grew by a whopping 173% from Rs.37 crore to Rs.101 crores.
 The growth has been so exceptional that the company’s share price has grown by158.41% in the last 2 years.
+As of today’s date, this is TCI Express share price.
 The company has strengthened its balance sheet by reducing total debt.
 Over the years EBITDA margins and PAT margins have improved dramatically.

 TCI Express delivered a strong 2QFY22 performance, with topline growth of 28 % year on year, driven by a 26 % increase in volumes handled.
 As a result of higher volumes and improved efficiency, margins increased to 16.6 % in the second quarter of FY22, resulting in a 39 % increase in EBITDA.
 Therefore, PAT increased by 45 % on a year-on-year basis to Rs.34 cr.